-The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2019.
-North Charleston is one of two regional sites in the State of South Carolina and has received this designation for 9 consecutive years.
+The Department of Defense and the Veterans Day National Committee once again selected North Charleston as a Regional Site for Veterans Day 2020.
+North Charleston is the only site in the State of South Carolina and has received this designation for ten (10) consecutive years.

 From past Veterans Day events